scds/text-analysis-2/tuning.md

 <hr />

+### **5.4.** Specify named entities for SpaCy to recognize

-**5.5.** Next, we will create a rule to ask SpaCy to annotate a certain pattern of characters with an entity type label.
+Next, we will create a rule to ask SpaCy to annotate a certain pattern of characters with an entity type label.
 In the visualization of the "wollstonecraft.txt" document, you likely noticed some missed entities.
 For example, "the Earl of Kingston" is not labelled as a person, or even as a place.

 ![](assets/img/ruler-before.png)